ofimbres/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/introduction-self-guided.md

     === "Python"

         The deploy script generates the **.env** file, which contains the project endpoint, model deployment name, and Bing connection name.

-        Your **.env** file should look similar to this but with your project endpoint.
+        You'll see this file when you open the Python workspace in VS Code.
+Your **.env** file will look similar to this but with your project endpoint.

         ```python
         MODEL_DEPLOYMENT_NAME="gpt-4o"
-        BING_CONNECTION_NAME="groundingwithbingsearch"
+        AZURE_BING_CONNECTION_ID=""
         PROJECT_ENDPOINT="<your_project_endpoint>"
         ```
     === "C#"

         The automated deployment script stores project variables securely by using the Secret Manager feature for [safe storage of app secrets in development in ASP.NET Core](https://learn.microsoft.com/aspnet/core/security/app-secrets){:target="_blank"}.

-        You can view the secrets by running the following command:
+        You can view the secrets by running the following command after you have opened the C# workspace in VS Code:

         ```bash
         dotnet user-secrets list